Module 05: Bon appétit!

 In negative sentences, du, de la, des, de l’ change to de:

-Il mange de la viande.
-Elle ne mange pas de viande.
-He eats meat.
+Il mange de la viande. | Elle ne mange pas de viande. | He eats meat.
+She does not eat meat. |

-Il boit du café.
-Elle ne boit jamais de café.
-He drinks coffee.
+Il boit du café. | Elle ne boit jamais de café. | He drinks coffee.
+She never drinks coffee. |

-Il y a encore du vin.
-Il n‘y a plus de vin.
-There is some wine left.
+Il y a encore du vin. | Il n‘y a plus de vin. | There is some wine left.
+There is not any wine left. |

-The partitive and indefinite articles may be used in negative sentences, however, to emphasize the contrasting positive noun.
-For example:
+The partitive and indefinite articles may be used sentences to describe an unknown amount of a thing.
+For example: |

 Notice the use of the partitive articles in the following dialogue.

 Au téléphone : Allô ?
 Je reçois des amis ce soir.
 Je voudrais faire des crêpes, mais j’ai oublié la recette.
-Tu peux m’aider?
-On the phone: Hello?
+Tu peux m’aider? | On the phone: Hello?
 I’m having some friends over tonight.
 I would like to make some crêpes, but I’ve forgotten the recipe.
-Can you help me?
+Can you help me? | |

 A l’autre bout du fil: Rien de plus facile!
 Tu mélanges de la farine et des oeufs.
-Tu ajoutes ensuite du lait, du sel et de lhuile.
+Tu ajoutes ensuite du lait, du sel et de l‘huile.
 Tu verses cette pâte dans une poêle.
 Quand la pâte est cuite, tu garnis la crêpe avec du fromage râpé, du jambon, ou des cèpes.
 Mais n’oublie pas avec des crêpes, on ne boit pas d’eau.
-Il faut boire du cidre.
-On the other line: No problem!
+Il faut boire du cidre. | On the other line: No problem!
 Mix some flour and eggs.
 Add some milk, some salt and some oil.
 Pour this batter in a pan.
 When the batter is cooked, fill the crêpe with some grated cheese, some ham, or cepes (mushrooms).
 But don’t forget, with crêpes, you don’t drink water.
-You have to drink cider.
+You have to drink cider. |

 Expressions of Quantity